HiroyukiNaito/uniswap-universal-base/README.md

 ## GraphQL Queries and Subscriptions
 - It will increase for developing Vizualizer.
-- Several Query and Subscriptions are available [here](https://github.com/HiroyukiNaito/uniswap-universal-graphql#7-subscriptions)
+- Several Queries and Subscriptions are available [here](https://github.com/HiroyukiNaito/uniswap-universal-graphql#7-subscriptions)